 The link between anxiety disorders and addiction can be hard to understand, especially if you are caught in the middle of the two.
 Always keep in mind that if you need help for your addiction problems, we are here to assist.
-Simply call us at to reach a qualified expert who can give you the advice and treatment plan you need to get sober.
+Simply call us at 800-598-5053 (Who Answers?) to reach a qualified expert who can give you the advice and treatment plan you need to get sober.

 What Are Some Common Anxiety Disorders?

 Anxiety disorders come in many shapes and sizes.
 Some are so severe that it prevents people from living their lives, but others are mild enough that you might not even realize you have a medical disorder.
 Some of the more common anxiety disorders include:

 - Generalized anxiety disorder

 - Social anxiety disorder

 While each disorder has its own specific symptoms, some of the most common effects of these disorders include:

 - Obsessive worrying